dadrian/dadrian.io/content/blog/posts/pqc-signatures-2024.md

   Solutions in this form may be a performance optimization for browser clients, but are likely not feasible for non-browser clients.
 That being said, handshake latency matters considerably less for non-browser clients.
-- **Shrink the size of the root store**: A post-quantum root store with less than 10 certificates containing UOV public keys would be within an order of magnitude of the size of current root stores.
+- **Shrink the size of the root store**: A post-quantum root store with fewer than 10 certificates containing UOV public keys would be within an order of magnitude of the size of current root stores.